cj-dfinity/dev-portal/README.md

 Develop and test contributions locally before creating a pull request.
 The workflow for making contributions is described in the [How to contribute](#how-to-contribute) section.
 The Developer Portal uses [Docusaurus](https://docusaurus.io/docs), and the steps to setup a local version of the documentation for development is described in the [Local development](#local-development) below.

+Descriptions of, and links to, community-created projects can be added to documentation pages by following the directions in the [Community-created projects](#community-created-projects).

 # Local development